Maps usually exist to draw landscapes of known things. In times of crisis, however, maps of the unknown can be an equally vital resource.

 That said, we will only be able to discover any of these unknown animals if we speed up our search.
 And it is not only true for vertebrates, but also for plant, marine and invertebrate species, which are next on the list of researchers.

-Many researchers claim that the so-called "sixth mass extinction" is already upon us and we will not be able to help these animals if they die before we find them.
-Thus, an approach such as that of the “map of unknown animals” has the potential to support taxonomic research initiatives that help accelerate discovery before species go into oblivion.
+Many researchers say the so-called "sixth mass extinction" is already upon us and we won't be able to help these animals if they die before we find them.
+As such, an approach such as the "unknown animal map" has the potential to support taxonomic research initiatives that help accelerate discovery before species go into oblivion.